K8TIY/IPAPalette/README.markdown

 * Mouse tracking starts up before font scanning finishes, so you can have symbol description information available earlier, even if you have many fonts installed.
-* Multicharacter symbols like /ǃ¡/ from ExtIPA can now have keyboard shortcuts displayed (if you have a really good keyboard layout!).
-* Restored the ExtIPA Nasal Escape symbol, which went missing somewhere along the line, probably in the 2.0 transition.
 * Made it possible to rearrange the custom symbols layout by dragging rows in the table.
 (You can copy if you hold down the Option key.)

+### Fixed in 2.2

+* Restored the ExtIPA Nasal Escape symbol, which went missing somewhere along the line, probably in the 2.0 transition.
+* Multicharacter symbols like /ǃ¡/ from ExtIPA can now have keyboard shortcuts displayed (if you have a really good keyboard layout!).
+* Finally diagnosed the reason I could never seem to change the preview font in Snow Leopard -- a Core Text bug or misfeature that was cacheing font data based on the address of the string object I was passing on, instead of its content (sincoe I was reusing a mutable string).

 ### To Build